Print Friendly, PDF & Email

 5. If necessary, enter general notes about the department in the “Description” field.

-6. Click OK to save and close the form, Cancel to abort the action or Next to save and add another.
+6. Click OK to save and close the form.
+Click the Cancel button to abort the action or Next to save and add another.

 Advanced Button